Lizn-zn/Stock-Model/data_prepare/README.md

 ## Data Prepare
 You should put this .py file under GPSJ folder.
 It generates .csv files by stock, as well as by feature.
+In addition, a .txt file which discribes feature is also available.

-#### Work to Be Completed
+### Work to Be Completed
-#####1.
+####1.
 Data missing
 For some feature, some stock do not even have one piece of data. e.g. For stock 000001.SZ, there is no record for its ROIC data.

 About this problem, in machine learning, we have four methods to solve: